lcarlier/EasyMock/README.md

 to compile the source file including the header that is being mocked in the production code should be given as extra parameters to EasyMock.

+When using the `cwd` parameter, any relative parameter given to `-i` or `-o` will be used after EasyMock has changed his current working directory.

 ## <a name="user-content-gf"></a>Generated functions

 To configure the generated mocks, EasyMock generates 2 function families